sammyne/mastering-ethereum/chapter06-transactions/README.md

 - **Gas is not ether** -- it's a separate virtual currency with its own exchange rate against ether
 - **WHY**: The open-ended (Turing-complete) computation model requires some form of metering in order to avoid denial-of-service attacks or inadvertently resource-devouring transactions
 - The `gasPrice` field in a transaction allows the transaction originator to set the price they are willing to pay in exchange for gas
-  > [ETH Gas Station](https://ethgasstation.info/) provides information on the cur‐ rent prices of gas and other relevant gas metrics for the Ethereum main network
+  > [ETH Gas Station](https://ethgasstation.info/) provides information on the current prices of gas and other relevant gas metrics for the Ethereum main network
 - The higher the `gasPrice`, the faster the transaction is likely to be confirmed
 - `gasPrice=0` means a fee-free transaction